oils-for-unix/oils/doc/hay.md

     oil --location-str 'foo.hay' --location-start-line 42 -- stage2.oil

-Set them to the values of fields `location_str` and `location_start_line` in the result of `SHELL` node evalution.
+Set them to the values of fields `location_str` and `location_start_line` in the result of `SHELL` node evaluation.

 ### Debian `.d` Dirs